-You may need to follow a special liquid diet and take medicines to clean out your bowels prior to the procedure.
-You should not eat or drink anything the morning of the surgery.
+You may need to follow a special liquid diet and take medication to clean out your bowels prior to the procedure.
+You should not eat or drink anything the morning of surgery.
 Your doctor will give you complete instructions.

-Before surgery, you will be given medicines or a vaccine to prevent bacterial infections from developing after your spleen is removed.
+Before surgery, you will be given drugs or a vaccine to prevent bacterial infections from developing after the spleen is removed.

 How Is a Splenectomy Performed?

 You will be given general anesthesia a few minutes before surgery so you are asleep and do not feel pain while the surgeon is working on you.

 There are two ways to perform a splenectomy: laparoscopic surgery and open surgery.

 Laparoscopic splenectomy is done using an instrument called a laparoscope.
 This is a slender tool with a light and camera on the end.
 The surgeon makes three or four small cuts in the abdomen, and inserts the laparoscope through one of them.
 This allows the doctor to look into the abdominal area and locate the spleen.
 Different medical instruments are passed through the other openings.
 One of them is used to deliver carbon dioxide gas into the abdominal area, which pushes nearby organs out of the way and gives your surgeon more room to work.
 The surgeon disconnects the spleen from surrounding structures and the body's blood supply, and then removes it through the largest surgical opening.
 The surgical openings are closed using stitches or sutures.

 Sometimes during laparoscopic splenectomy the doctor has to switch to the open procedure.
 This may happen if you have bleeding problems during the operation.